yodrew/yodrew.github.io/_pages/darkness-conjecture/psychosis.md

 ---
 title: psychosis
-permalink: "/darkness-conjecture/psychosis/"
+permalink: /darkness-conjecture/psychosis/
-layout: page
+layout: redirect
-navprev: dreamtime
-navnext: catastrophe
+redirect: ../../conjecture/psychosis
 ---

 _This essay is the heart of my work.
-It describes the insight that instantly precipitated the solution described earlier in [rapture](/darkness-conjecture/rapture/)._
+It describes the insight that instantly precipitated the solution described earlier in [rapture](/conjecture/rapture/)._

 On Christmas morning, 2008, I finally saw that I see the world: